llvm/llvm-project/llvm/docs/CommandGuide/llvm-dwarfdump.rst

             Show the sizes of all debug sections, expressed in bytes.

+.. option:: --show-sources

+            Print all source files mentioned in the debug information.
+Absolute paths are given whenever possible.

 .. option:: --statistics

             Collect debug info quality metrics and print the results